carriercomm/bookmarks/README.md

-Bookmarks
+Bookmarks app
 =========

-Bookmarks app (Project in progress)
+A small web app to manage your bookmarks on saved.io.

-A small web app to manage your bookmarks on saved.io using Polymer.
+This is an experimental project to learn how to use Polymer.